brickrb/brick/README.md

 Brick is a new look at RG and Bundler.

+Intereste in contributing?
+Awesome!
+Check out our [Contributing](CONTRIBUTING.md) file for more information!

 This project is licensed with the MIT License.
 For more details, head over to the license file.

 Note: Brick is a dependency manager heavily influenced by past work done by (in no particular order): Bundler,